Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

     ```
     The following modules were not unloaded:
       (Use "module --force purge" to unload all):

-    1) ModuleLabel/label   2) lumi-tools/24.05   3) init-lumi/0.2
+      11) ModuleLabel/label   2) lumi-tools/26.06   3) init-lumi/0.2

-    The following sticky modules could not be reloaded:

-    1) lumi-tools
     ```

     and